What is the Pembrokeshire Style?

 Watch out! low flying hedge

-Historically, the earth banks An earthwork on which a hedge is grown.
-In Pembrokeshire, banks were historically a primary element for marking boundaries. themselves would have been the primary livestock deterrent, with the thorny flying hedge deterring nibbling and adventurous ones.
-I suspect that many banks An earthwork on which a hedge is grown.
-In Pembrokeshire, banks were historically a primary element for marking boundaries. in Pembrokeshire have reduced in height over time, and my understanding is that the bank An earthwork on which a hedge is grown.
-In Pembrokeshire, banks were historically a primary element for marking boundaries. its batter The sloped sides of the bank and any associated ditches would once have been maintained alongside the hedge, as all were critical to stock-proofing The ability of a hedge, bank, or boundary to prevent livestock from passing through, under, or over it.
+I believe historically, the earth banks themselves would have been the primary livestock deterrent, with the thorny flying hedge deterring adventurous animals from climbing over, as well protection against browsing the regrowth.
+I suspect that many banks in Pembrokeshire have reduced in height over time, and my understanding is that the bank, its batter (The sloped sides of the bank) and any associated ditches would once have been maintained alongside the hedgelaying process.

 Keep those cuts covered